nabanitabag/Quiz-Adda/README.md

 # Quiz-Adda
-Quiz adda is a quizzing application built on NetBeans IDE
+Quiz Adda is a quizzing application built on NetBeans IDE, written in Java, databse used is MySQL.